Fisch03/monOS/README.md

 ```
 you can find more info about monoscript [here](https://github.com/Fisch03/monOS/tree/master/monoscript). you can also view it's documentation from inside monOS (soon™).

+### monodoc (WIP)
+accompanying monoscript, there is monodoc. much like TempleOS's DolDoc, this is a file format for writing text files that can do more than just text!
+monodoc is a superset of markdown (and even shares its file extension - `.md`). this means its super simple to use, and you can read and edit monodoc files with all text editors and markdown viewers
+while loosing out on some of the fancier features. these special features currently include:
+- in-document monoscript execution and rendering - play animations or even entire games right inside monodoc documents
+- special links - various actions inside monOS can be executed by clicking one of these links. for example a link with the location (mo:exec/hello_world) will launch the `hello_world` program when clicking it.

+for more info about monodoc syntax, you can look [here](https://github.com/Fisch03/monOS/tree/master/monodoc). you can also view it's documentation from inside monOS (soon™)

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_hmm.png" />

 # the why